What Does a Homeowners Insurance Policy Cover?

 Homeowners insurance covers your home and belongings in the event of certain disasters, but it can include protection for other things that might surprise you, too.

 Here are some ways homeowners insurance could protect you in the event of a covered loss.

-Your home and personal property are covered for damages resulting from causes like:
+Farmers Homeowners insurance can cover your home and personal property for damages resulting from causes like:

 - Water or steam

 - Steam or hot water heating systems and water heater